Belloche/DraftShare/Journal.md

 4-21-21

 I fixed up the images for the teams so they display with a nice size.
 I also added them to index too.
 Next I made CreateDraft look waaaay better with responsive design.

+4-23-21

+I added a register page to the login screen and added bootstrap styling to the forms so it looks a lot better.
+I want to add a little more bootstrap to the backgrounds of the nav and body so the colors look better, I need to add regex to the fields in register, and I need to add to the register servlet.